insraq/insraq.github.com/_posts/2013-8-31-my-first-day-with-go.md

 ## Come & Get It

 The first thing is to get Go installed.
-I am trying Go on Windows (don't ask my why) so I get the MSI installer, double click and done.
+I am trying Go on Windows (don't ask me why) so I get the MSI installer, double click and done.
 The process is very easy and quick - no painful set ups, no weird errors.
 Until when I try to install a package, which I will talk about later.
 I am happy that Windows is treated as first class citizen by Go.
 There are lots of languages that treat Windows as second class citizen.
 I am not saying Windows is a good platform, but it is widely used out there.
 And by not supporting this platform, a language can lose a large user base.

 ## Opinionated Way Of Organizing